paulstothard/genotype_conversion_file_builder/docs/README_output.md

   corresponding to the marker allele not detected in the reference genome sequence.
 In cases where neither allele is observed in the reference genome sequence, both alleles appear here, separated by a forward slash, e.g. "A/G".
-- **AB\_A** - the A allele in Illumina's A/B format.
+- **AB\_A** - the A allele in A/B format.
 This value is always **A** for SNPs.
-- **AB\_B** - the B allele in Illumina's A/B format.
+- **AB\_B** - the B allele in A/B format.
 This value is always **B** for SNPs.
-- **TOP\_A** - the A allele in Illumina's TOP format.
+- **TOP\_A** - the A allele in TOP format.
-- **TOP\_B** - the B allele in Illumina's TOP format.
+- **TOP\_B** - the B allele in TOP format.
-- **FORWARD\_A** - the A allele in Illumina's FORWARD format.
+- **FORWARD\_A** - the A allele in FORWARD format.
-- **FORWARD\_B** - the B allele in Illumina's FORWARD format.
+- **FORWARD\_B** - the B allele in FORWARD format.
-- **DESIGN\_A** - the A allele in Illumina's DESIGN format.
+- **DESIGN\_A** - the A allele in DESIGN format.
-- **DESIGN\_B** - the B allele in Illumina's DESIGN format.
+- **DESIGN\_B** - the B allele in DESIGN format.
-- **PLUS\_A** - the A allele in Illumina's PLUS format.
+- **PLUS\_A** - the A allele in PLUS format.
 This value is not parsed from the manifest file but instead determined by a BLAST alignment between the variant flanking sequence and the reference genome.
 This value represents how the allele would appear following transformation to the forward strand of the reference genome.
 Note that this value does not indicate whether the reference genome sequence actually contains this allele.
-- **PLUS\_B** - the B allele in Illumina's PLUS format.
+- **PLUS\_B** - the B allele in PLUS format.
 This value is not parsed from the manifest file but instead determined by a BLAST alignment between the variant flanking sequence and the reference genome.
 This value represents how the allele would appear following transformation to the forward strand of the reference genome.
 Note that this value does not indicate whether the reference genome sequence actually contains this allele.
 - **VCF\_A** - a value of **REF** in this column indicates that the A allele appears on the forward strand of the reference genome, while a value of